 Cal-Am’s percentage allocation for the BT project has been based on Cal-Am’s percentage of customers relative to American Water’s total number of customers.

-Cal-Am’s number of customers relative to the total number of American Water customers has decreased, given American Water’s recent acquisitions of Pennsylvania American Water and New Jersey American Water.
+Cal-Am’s number of customers relative to the total number of American Water customers has decreased, given recent acquisitions made by American Water’s subsidiaries, Pennsylvania American Water and New Jersey American Water.

 After accounting for the recent American Water acquisitions and counting water and wastewater services as separate customers, ORA calculated that Cal-Am’s proportion of customers relative to the total American Water customers should be 5.33% in 2018.